-The Don Pedro Project is operated and managed as a multi-purpose water resource development providing water storage for irrigation, municipal and industrial, flood control, recreation, power generation, and fisheries protection and enhancement purposes.
-TID is the Project operator and is also the majority owner of the Project holding title to 68.46 percent with MID owning the remaining 31.54 percent.
+The Don Pedro Project is operated and managed as a multi-purpose water resource development providing water storage for irrigation, municipal and industrial, flood control, recreation, power generation, and fisheries protection and enhancement.
+TID is the Project operator and is also the majority owner holding title to 68.46 percent with MID owning the remaining 31.54 percent.
 The Districts are authorized and obligated under California law to provide both water supply and retail electric service.
-Over 200,000 ac of highly productive Central Valley farmland are dependent upon the irrigation water provided by the Districts.
+Over 200,000 acres of highly productive Central Valley farmland are dependent upon the irrigation water provided by the Districts.

-The original planning and design of the Don Pedro Project, and its current operation, provides an excellent example of a coordinated approach to water resource planning.
-Incorporated into the design and operation of the facility are considerations to maximize the benefits of the Project for a number of parties and resources.
-All of the Project's multiple purposes which collectively demonstrate a high degree of basin-wide cooperation and coordination are described below.
+The original planning and design of the Don Pedro Project, and its current operations, provide an excellent example of a coordinated plan of development for a waterway.
+Integrated into the design and operation of the Don Pedro Project are considerations to maximize water resource benefits for a number of public purposes and uses, including irrigation, flood control, water supply, recreation, enhancement of fish and wildlife, and hydropower generation.
+Operating the Don Pedro Project to satisfy multiple uses demonstrates a high degree of basin-wide cooperation and coordination.